Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Improved some signalling/removed misplaced "yellow state" signals

 ###### <span style="color:white">21:30 UTC 29.08.2020</color>
-- Provider stations finally work as they should be I swear (all it took was changing "Anything" to "Everything" in inserter settings so you can just put new station over the old one and settings ill be updated)
+- Provider stations finally work as they should be I swear (all it took was changing "Anything" to "Everything" in inserter settings so you can just put a new station over the old one and settings will be updated)

 ###### <span style="color:white">12:30 UTC 31.08.2020</color>
 - Fixed snapping on "2:1 Exit U-turned"